knpuniversity/symfony4/knpu/ep2-fundamentals/command-fun.md

 ## Printing a Table

 But... this listing isn't very helpful: it just prints out the *values*, not the keys.
-What does this 88 mean?
+The article has 88... what?

 Instead of using listing, let's create a *table*.